svenvc/blog/2025-12-11-pharo-container-experiment.md

 Our 330Mb image is about equal to 80Mb of Ubuntu + 240Mb of our working directory.

 If only the Pharo VM were smaller ... maybe one day.

+Update: since this post was published, there were some interesting discussion's on Pharo's Discord.

+Matthias Fluor jumped right in with a hack to remove duplicate libraries in the `pharo-vm` directory.
+I took his idea and put it in another Dockerfile variant called `pharo-image-vm-clean-2-stage` where the script `delete-vm-libs.st` deletes all but a minimal set of libraries.
+We even delete libraries that are not needed on a headless server environment.

+And it works !
+The total OCI image size is just 140Mb, with an 11Mb VM, which is great.
+This is about 80Mb for Ubuntu + 11Mb for the VM + 50Mb for the image.
+And it still works fine as an HTTP server.
+This is not the correct solution and the removal of libraries is certainly too aggressive, but it proves that it is possible to dramatically reduce the VM's size.